Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 There are two tools you will need to have available on your system as follows:

-+ GPG is used to generate PGP keypairs
++ GPG is used to generate a PGP keypair for the Matcher server
-+ MultiBit Classic is used to generate Bitcoin ECkeypairs and a wallet.
++ MultiBit Classic is used to generate Wallets for the Redeemers.

 You could use other tools but the 'how-to' documentation uses these tools as a baseline.